rrealmuto/OoT-Randomizer/README.md

   * `fast-vanilla` is `vanilla` but with speed-ups like fast bunny hood, fast chest cutscenes, or “Skip Some Minigame Phases” enabled.
   * “Mixed Pools Tournament”, the settings used for a tournament that had full mixed pools entrance randomizer.
 Note that the tournament itself used [a previous version](https://ootrandomizer.com/generatorDev?version=devFenhl_6.2.100) of this branch.
   * “6th Pictionary Spoiler Log Race”, the settings used for [an upcoming community race](https://midos.house/event/pic/6).
-  * “Standard Anti-Weekly Settings (S5)” disables every location that's enabled in “S5 Tournament” and enables every location that's disabled there, as well as changing some miscellaneous settings.
+  * The set of “Standard Anti-Weekly Settings” presets disables every location that's enabled in “Standard Weekly (Latest)” and enables every location that's disabled there, as well as changing some miscellaneous settings.
 See [the official document](https://docs.google.com/document/d/1sbL6Zju943F5qyx4QbTLUsqZqOTMmvqKVbDwJl08SGc/edit) for details.
-  * “Standard Anti-Weekly Settings (Beginner)” is similar to the above but based on the current weekly preset.
-Differences are closed Deku, new hint distribution, dungeon shortcuts, blue fire arrows, and balanced item pool.
+    * “Standard Anti-Weekly Settings (Beginner)” omits “Shuffle Rupees & Hearts”, “Shuffle Pots”, “Shuffle Crates”, and “Shuffle Beehives”, and keeps the balanced item pool.
-  * “Standard Anti-Weekly Settings (Advanced)” is like the Beginner variant but with minimal item pool, pots, crates, freestandings, beehives, and silver rupees.
+    * “Standard Anti-Weekly Settings (Advanced)” includes those shuffle settings, has a minimal item pool, and adds extra ice traps.
+    * “Standard Anti-Weekly Settings (S6)” is the inverse of “S6 Tournament” instead of weekly settings.
+It otherwise resembles the beginner preset.
+The only differences are open Deku, vanilla child spawn, and tournament hint distribution.
   * “Triforce Blitz” is a fast-paced game mode with very powerful hints.
 See [the official website](https://www.triforceblitz.com/) for details.
 Differences from the official branch include each Triforce piece having its own distinct text box, and the starting song not being counted for goal counts.
 * Other changes:
   * Some settings have been renamed for clarity ([#1560](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1560))